flutter/website/src/content/cookbook/architecture/result.md

-In this method, the `UserProfileRepository` attempts to obtain the `UserProfile` using the `ApiClientService`, and if it fails, then tries to create a temporary user in a `DatabaseService`.
+In this method, the `UserProfileRepository` attempts to obtain the `UserProfile` using the `ApiClientService`.
+If it fails, it tries to create a temporary user in a `DatabaseService`.

 Because either Service methods can fail, the code must catch the exceptions in both cases.